VEuPathDB/StaticContent/content/common/user_datasets_help.md

       <li><b>Access the Normalized RNA-Seq upload form:</b> Open the New Upload tab in your My Data Sets workspace.
 Choose <b>Normalized RNA-Seq: Integrate your Normalized RNA-Seq data.</b></li>
       <li><b>Complete the Upload My Normalized RNA-Seq form:</b> Name, Summary and Upload File/URL are required.
 Three types of files &ndash; bigWig, counts and index &ndash; are supported in the uploaded zip file. </li>
         <ul>
-          <li>BigWig files are not required but will allow data visualization in the genome browser if included.</li>
+          <li>bigWig files are not required but will allow data visualization in the genome browser if included.</li>
           <li>The counts (FPKM/TPM) files should be tab-delimited and contain two columns with column headers: 'gene_id', and either 'FPKM' or 'TMP'.</li>
           <li>The index file should be named manifest.txt and consist of a tab delimited txt file with three columns (no column headers): sample name, filename, and strandedness (unstranded/stranded).</li>
           <li>Upload Data Set initiates the transfer and will create a record page for your data set that contains links to the fold change search, and bigWig files if included. </li>